Marineland of Canada: The Ending the Captivity of Whales and Dolphins Act

-Ontario SPCA charges
+Animal abuse charges and complaints

 In 2012, the Ontario Society for the Prevention of Cruelty to Animals received complaints of animal abuse at the park from former employees and issued orders to Marineland as to the standard of care they should be following.
 At that time, a full investigation was not conducted.
 On November 10, 2016, however, the agency received a formal 35-page complaint—compiled by California-based group Last Chance for Animals—which included photographs and videos taken by a former Marineland employee whose identity has not been revealed to the public.
 (The Canadian Press obtained a copy of the complaint file which was reviewed by some members of the news media; only excerpts have been published.)
 At that time, the OSPCA began an investigation of possible animal abuse at the park using its staff and a veterinarian.

 On November 25, 2016, the OSPCA charged Marineland with five counts of animal cruelty under the Ontario SPCA Act over their treatment of peafowls, guineafowls, and American black bears in the zoo portion of the park.
 The Ontario SPCA alleged that the animals were distressed and did not receive the required standard of care from Marineland.
 The company denied the allegations.

 Marineland also provided a statement to The Canadian Press: "(Last Chance for Animals) is working together with the fired former employee to exact revenge over his firing and advance their radical cause and goal to shut Marineland."
 The company also posted a commentary on their Web site indicating that it is "being attacked by disgruntled former employees again, who are working with a professional activist group that raises just under 2 million dollars per year to share their distorted view of facts about others."
 The post indicated that the company would "vigorously defend ourselves against these charges laid by the OSPCA".